GregoryBWilson/PyBer_Analysis/README.md

 ***Table 6 - Group by Type and Date Last 10 Rows***

-In preparation for a graphical representation of the ride data the index was reset and a pivot table index by date was created.
-The columns were set to the city types and the value were set to fares collected.
+In preparation for a graphical representation of the ride data, the index was reset and a pivot table index by date was created.
+The columns were set to the city types and the values were set to fares collected.

 ![This is a VS screenshot of the PyBer_Challenge.py code](analysis/Figure_6_Creating_Pivot_Table.png "Figure 6 - Creating Pivot Table")